-Travellers who use battery-operated hearing aids should familiarise themselves with the Spanish equivalent of the batteries their devices need.
+Travelers who use battery-operated hearing aids should familiarize themselves with the Spanish equivalent of the batteries their devices need.

 If you do live with a visual, hearing or other impairment, let your booking agent or group leader know early on so they’re aware and suitable arrangements can be made.
 As a general rule, knowing some common words in the local language, carrying a written itinerary with you and taking to the streets in a group, rather than solo, can help make your travel experience the best it can be.